 People will hold strong beliefs based on their life experiences.
 Often those beliefs will be polar opposites and sometimes both beliefs can be correct as they might be a matter of opinion (e.g. “what is the most readable code style”).

 When disagreement happens we must fall back to our established decision-making process.
 Occasionally you might be on the receiving end of a decision you disagree with.
 It’s OK to agree to disagree and for the good of the community and the project, you need to be graceful in defeat.

 On the topic of inclusion: Every person on the planet is welcome to get involved with ClassicPress, as long as they act in good faith and follow our Code of Conduct.
 Teamwork, respect, and quality are the words we must focus on – not age, race, gender, or sexual orientation.
 Instead, by focusing on the merits of a person’s contribution we can truly be a discrimination-free project.

 On the ClassicPress Forums: Please see our Forum Guidelines.
 This is a supplement to this Code of Conduct and a good resource for conducting online discussions in a positive, productive manner.

-Please note: We have a “three strikes” policy — after three official warnings from the Community team lead regarding failure to adhere to our Code of Conduct on any of our communication channels, an account ban may be considered.
+Please note: We have a “three strikes” policy — after three official warnings from the Community moderator or admin regarding failure to adhere to our Code of Conduct on any of our communication channels, an account ban may be considered.